Reflexive Pronouns in English Grammar

 Example:

 There are a few verbs which are usually followed by reflexive pronouns.
-The most improtant ones are listed in the following table.
+The most improtant ones are listed in the table below:

-behave oneself Behave yourselves at Grandma and Grampa’s house this weekend.
+behave oneself Behave yourselves at Grandma and Grandpa’s house this weekend.

 cut oneself Alex cut himself while he was chopping onions for dinner.